-Due to the current health emergency, all activities at the church are discontinued.
-It is hoped that we may be able to resume for Holy Week starting with Palm Sunday on April 5th but, of course, that will be dependent on improved conditions.
+Due to the modification of the Governor's "Safer at Home" order, the Session of Elders is reviewing the correct course of action for resuming church activities.
+Consideration will be given to what policies will be required to ensure any resumption of church activities can be done safely.
 More information will be shared on this page at it becomes available.
 Until we are able to re-open, please join us for Livestream Worship each Sunday morning at 10:30 am at

 Fred Foy Strang (“Fred Foy”) holds a Bachelor of Arts degree from Furman University, a Master of Divinity from Princeton Theological Seminary, a Doctor of Ministry from Reformed Theological Seminary, a Master of Science by Research from the University of Edinburgh, and a Ph.D. from the Centre for the Study of Christianity in the Non Western World, University of Edinburgh.
 His publications include, Living with the Maasai, Maasai Oral Literature, African Praise Music, and Maasai Life and Christian Worship and Practice at the End of the 20th Century: A Photographic Portfolio.
 He hosts the weekly podcast series, “Moment for Mission,” and has been a TEDx speaker